CarlosArocha/disaster_response_pipeline_project/README.md

 After step 1, we proceed with the next steps in the ML pipeline, running the train_classifier.py file:
 1. Load the data from the saved database.
-2. Build the model with our defined tokenizer and two particular features.
+2. Build the model with our defined tokenizer, two particular features, and a GridSearch to find the best parameters combination.
+Most of these parameters search are 'off' looking for faster performance.
+If you have a great computing power you can turn them 'on' easely.
-3. Train the model.
+4. Train the model.
-4. Evaluate the model and print the results.
+5. Evaluate the model and print the results.
-5. Save the model as pickle file.
+6. Save the model as pickle file.

 ####3.
 API AND HTML ENVIRONMENT:
 Finally running the run.py, we achieve the flask environment that shows a